clhenrick/clhenrick.io/content/about/talks/index.md

 Lectures, presentations, and workshops I've given, listed in reverse chronological order.
 Most entries contain links to slides, video recordings, and/or workshop materials.

 ## Using Components in Figma
-*UCUX FigmaFest / Remote / April 13, 2022*<br>
+*UC UX Figma Fest / Remote / April 13, 2022*<br>

 Lightning talk on using [Figma](https://www.figma.com/)'s components feature: what they are, why one would want to use them, and how.
-Given during the University of California's User Experience group's "FigmaFest" event during the Spring of 2022.
+Given during the University of California's User Experience group's "Figma Fest" event during the Spring of 2022.

 [Using Components in Figma presentation slides](https://docs.google.com/presentation/d/19CYpG1DaG_cqJVyC6JGgV8t_kc2yWffbkn-goksqgy8/edit?usp=sharing)